Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: Numerical examples

 \section{Numerical examples}

-We present results from two numerical experiments.
+We present results from three numerical experiments.
 We start with a controlled Lorenz-63 system as proposed in \cite{KK24}.
 The second example considers the classical inverted pendulum control problem \cite{Meyn}.
-Both cases lead to physical twins in the form of ordinary differential equations; {\it i.e.}, $\Sigma = 0$ in (\ref{eq:FSDE}).
-The time-scale parameter $\epsilon$ in (\ref{eq:interacting particle formulation}) is set to one for all numerical experiments.
+The third example is based on the chaotic $d_x =40$ dimensional Lorenz-96 model \cite{lorenz96}, which is partially observed and controlled with the aim of stabilizing $x=0$.
+All three cases lead to physical twins in the form of ordinary differential equations; {\it i.e.}, $\Sigma = 0$ in (\ref{eq:FSDE}).
+The time-scale parameter $\epsilon$ in (\ref{eq:interacting particle formulation}) is set to one for the first two numerical experiments and to $\epsilon = 0.1$ for the rapidly changing and highly chaotic Lorenz-96 system.